Watercolor and photography

 Oak at Ohrfeldhaff

-The photographer, taking into account the very cold and cloudy weather, chose black and white and a perspective that shows how the tree stretches and extends beyond the Baltic Sea.
+Taking into account the very gloomy and cold weather, the photographer chooses black and white and a perspective that shows how the tree stretches and extends beyond the Baltic Sea.

 A place of power.

-Reflecting the temperatures, the watercolorist opted for calm winter colors in shades of turquoise, pink, and violet.
+Taking in the temperatures, the watercolorist opts for calm winter colors in turquoise, pink and violet tones.

 Eiche am Ohrfeldhaff, Ostsee, Ostküste, Fotografie von Thomas Hartstang, Atelier Südereiche